arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 ```

-## *ngIf then template
+## *ngIf then `<ng-tempalte>`

-Now you might be thinking that, what if we want to reuse the HTML which is place inside `*ngIf` element.
+Now you might be thinking that, what if we want to reuse the HTML which is placed inside `*ngIf` element.

-For example, in a online shopping website product details can be displayed in multiple places depending upon the size of the device i.., mobile device one place and in desktop other place.
+For example, in an online shopping website product details can be displayed in multiple places depending upon the size of the device i.e., mobile device one place and in desktop other place.

 ```
 //below the product image